 We believe that all these skills are transferable to the classroom.

-At Alexandra school we believe that play is a child’s right and lays the foundations of learning and development of social skills.
+At Alexandra Primary School we believe that play is a child’s right and lays the foundations of learning and development of social skills.

 Our forest school leaders will work closely with teaching staff, to ensure that forest school experiences enhance classroom learning.